Understanding the Anatomy of a Tire

 Radial tires – dependable fuel economy

-Increased traction helps with fuel economy and allows you to cover more ground.
-Radial tires can last up to 30% longer than bias tires.
-Radial tires with AD2 technology allow you to carry more load at lower inflation pressure.
+More traction means better fuel economy and helps you cover more ground.
+Radial tires can last up to 30% longer than bias tires, and radial options with AD2 technology let you carry more weight at lower inflation pressure.

 • Shows an advantage of 6% to 14% in traction, fuel economy and reduced wheel slippage over bias tires.